bbauska/Coursera-Bootstrap/readme.md

 One column is still leftover for small to extra-large.

-That\'s how I\'m going to apply that column closest to this.
+That&apos;s how I&apos;m going to apply that column closest to this.

 Now, we still have the one below here where we contain the copyrights to this.

-I\'m going to apply the class as column auto, meaning that this content will occupy just enough columns as is required by the content there.
+I&apos;m going to apply the class as column auto, meaning that this content will occupy just enough columns as is required by the content there.

 Later on you will see that I will position this content in the center of the screen thereby using yet another bootstrap CSS class.
-We\'ll come to that in the next exercise.
+We&apos;ll come to that in the next exercise.

 With this we have applied various column classes to the header, the